Revisit and Outstrip Entity Alignment: A Perspective of Generative Models: Proofs of Things

-Now, suppose that one wants to learn a generative model to generate entity embeddings:
+Now, suppose that one wants to learn a generative model for generating entity embeddings:

-where the left hand of Equation~(\ref{eq:generative_model}) is usually called ELBO~\cite{ELBO}, and the right hand is the KL divergence~\cite{KLD} between our parameterized distribution $p_\theta (\rvy|\rvx)$ (i.e.,the predictor) and the true distribution $p(\rvy|\rvx)$.
-The complete derivation can be found in Appendix~\ref{app:proofs}.
+where the left-hand side of Equation~(\ref{eq:generative_model}) is the evidence lower bound (ELBO)~\citep{ELBO}, and the right-hand side is the KL divergence~\citep{KLD} between our parameterized distribution $p_\theta (\rvy|\rvx)$ (i.e., the predictor) and the true distribution $p(\rvy|\rvx)$.

-The recent GAN-based methods~\cite{SEA,OTEA,NeoEA} propose to leverage the entities out of training set for unsupervised learning.
+The recent GAN-based methods~\citep{SEA,OTEA,NeoEA} propose to leverage the entities out of training set for unsupervised learning.
 Their common idea is to make the entity embeddings from different KGs indiscriminative to a discriminator, and the underlying aligned entities shall be encoded in the same way and have similar embeddings.
 To formally prove this idea, we dissect the ELBO in Equation~(\ref{eq:generative_model}) as follows:

 Therefore, we have: